-There are many different hosting packages and plans available from many hosting providers, which can make choosing one extremely confusing for anyone looking to host a small business,hobby or personal site.
+There are many different hosting packages and plans available from many hosting providers, which can make choosing a provider extremely confusing for anyone looking to host a small business,hobby or personal site.

 Website Hosting Costs

-Shared hosting is relatively inexpensive costing about $7 per month, making it affordable even for personal websites, and incredibly cheap for business sites.
+Shared hosting is relatively inexpensive hosting option costing about $7 per month, and is the best hosing option for personal websites, and small business sites.

-Most hosting providers structure their hosting into packages.
-There can be a considerable difference in the package costs of a single provider.
+Most hosting providers structure their hosting into packages,and there can be a considerable difference in the package costs of a single provider.

 Website Hosting and Domain Names

 I would recommend that you use the hosting provider for the web hosting, and for the domain name registration, especially as most hosting companies provide a free domain name with the hosting package.

 Unless you intend purchasing hundreds of domain names the cost differences between providers is so small that it doesn’t make sense to shop around.